Free discovery callFree discovery call

 Our Axios client

-We had a problem with API calls in one of the applications we are developing.
-They were a bit complicated and bloated our code because of how they were set up in the beginning.
-We saw that and we wanted to refactor it.
-We have developed a class-based solution that can now be reused with almost every project, regardless of the framework.
+In one of the applications we were developing, API calls had become complicated and bloated our code due to the initial setup.
+We noticed this issue and wanted to refactor the code.
+We developed a class-based solution for making API calls that can now be reused across most projects, regardless of the framework.

 // http.ts